MaxOhn/rosu-pp-js/README.md

 // Parse the map.
 let map = new rosu.Beatmap(bytes);

-// Optionally convert the beatmap to a specific mode. map.convert(rosu.GameMode.Taiko);
+// Optionally convert the beatmap to a specific mode for optionally given mods. map.convert(rosu.GameMode.Mania, "6K");

 // Calculating performance attributes for a HDDT SS const maxAttrs = new rosu.Performance({ mods: 8 + 64 }).calculate(map);